STUAAAAAAAAAART/stuaaaaaaaaaart.github.io/posts/2024/Note_2024-002_ikBlend.md

 the shortcut, is to touch `wrist.worldMatrix` to a `holdMatrix`, with no forward rotations, and use that for the `ikTargetController.offsetParentMatrix` connection. this can be done either through porting over attribute values (`getAttr` and `setAttr`), or calculating the matrix cache directly in python and setting the matrix attribute (especially for caching a matrix multiply result)

+this way, the initial state (zero rotations) is only calculated once, and simplifies a lot of the node network connections

-> the only downside is this easy solution is not dynamic, and requires a manual update if that part of the rig is to be edited after creation. a script (either a script job or a python function for the rig) could be used for this
+> the only downside is this easy solution is not dynamic, and requires a manual update if that part of the rig is to be edited after creation. a script could be used for this, and could be excuted before saving (possibly in a "bake and save" manner)

 doing the regular way may make more sense when created through the script, in a run-and-forget manner. might be post-creation-editing unfriendly though from the hairy ladder standpoint

-**will do a note on matrix caching in [the maya node notes folder](../mayaNodeStuff)**
+**will do a note on matrix caching in [the maya node notes folder](../mayaNodeStuff) at some point in the future**

 ### Pole Vector root adjustments
 ![alt text](img/2024/Note/002/ikBlend_PoleVector.png)